 6. MY SERVICES AND THEIR TIMESCALE

 I can carry out all permitted notarial activities including notarising powers of attorney, affidavits and other documents for use anywhere in the world.
 I also, where appropriate, arrange legalisation of documents (see paragraph 13 below) and arrange for them to be sent to their final destination.
 Generally I will be able to see you within four days of your instructing me, or where relevant within four days of the documents being agreed in their final form.
-Where appropriate any documents requiring legalisation will be sent to my legalisation agents within one day after our meeting, or where relevant within two days after the notarised documents have been approved by the foreign lawyer.
+Where appropriate any documents requiring legalisation will be sent to my legalisation agents within two days after our meeting, or where relevant within two days after the notarised documents have been approved by the foreign lawyer.
 Documents which have been legalised will generally be returned by my legalisation agents or sent by them to their final destination within approximately three days thereafter, but I cannot guarantee this timescale as it is not within my control.

 7. EXPENSES INCURRED ON YOUR BEHALF

 You are responsible for all payments incurred by me on your behalf, such as fees due to the Foreign and Commonwealth Office, foreign embassies and other bodies, legalisation agents’ fees, fees payable to Companies House, translation fees, couriers’ fees, special postage charges and search fees.
 You will be advised of the amount of these before they are incurred.